 The work is not done.
 New AI writing tools are coming out regularly with claims and aspirations of being undetectable.
 To date, the statistical signature of AI writing tools remains detectable and consistently average.
-In fact, we are able to detect the presence of AI writing with 98% confidence and a less than one percent false-positive rate in our controlled lab environment.
+In fact, we are able to detect the presence of AI writing with confidence.
 We have been very careful to adjust our detection capabilities to minimize false positives and create a safe environment to evaluate student writing for the presence of AI-generated text.

 The technology is constantly evolving and just a few weeks ago, OpenAI announced the release of GPT-4 with broader access to the web and third-party sites.
 We will continue to adapt and respond to the next iterations and innovations in AI writing, putting the safety of students and the needs of educators and institutions first.